Gabapentin: Chemistry

 Gabapentin is a 3,3-disubstituted derivative of GABA.
 Therefore, it is a GABA analog, as well as a γ-amino acid.
 It is similar to several other compounds that collectively are called gabapentinoids.
-Specifically, it is a derivative of GABA with a pentyl disubstitution at 3 position, hence, the name - gabapentin, in such a way as to form a six-membered ring.
+Specifically, it is a derivative of GABA with a pentyl disubstitution at the 3 position, hence, the name - gabapentin, in such a way as to form a six-membered ring.
 After the formation of the ring, the amine and carboxylic groups are not in the same relative positions as they are in the GABA; they are more conformationally constrained.

-Although it has been known for some time that gabapentin must bind to the α_{2}δ-1 protein in order to act pharmacologically (see Pharmacodynamics), the three-dimensional structure of the α_{2}δ-1 protein with gabapentin bound (or alternatively, the native amino acid, L-Isoleucine bound) has only recently been obtained by cryo-electron microscopy.
+Although it has been known for some time that gabapentin must bind to the α_{2}δ-1 protein to act pharmacologically (see Pharmacodynamics), the three-dimensional structure of the α_{2}δ-1 protein with gabapentin bound (or alternatively, the native amino acid, L-Isoleucine bound) has only recently been obtained by cryo-electron microscopy.
 A figure of this drug-bound structure is shown in the Chemistry section of the entry on gabapentinoid drugs.
-This study confirms other findings to show that both compounds alternatively can bind at a single extracellular site (somewhat distant from the calcium conducting pore of the voltage gated calcium channel α1 subunit) on the calcium channel and chemotaxis (Cache1) domain of α_{2}δ-1.
+This study confirms other findings to show that both compounds alternatively can bind at a single extracellular site (somewhat distant from the calcium conducting pore of the voltage-gated calcium channel α1 subunit) on the calcium channel and chemotaxis domain of α_{2}δ-1.